jrozra200/jakelearnsdatascience_v4/content/data_science/2025-03-24-ai-ds-workflow/index.md

 ![DALL·E 2025-03-24 15.03.04 - A modern man in his 30s sitting at a sleek desk using an artificial intelligence interface on a futuristic computer.
 The room has a high-tech ambiance.](ai-workflow-desk.webp)

-## How AI Is Revolutionizing My Workflow as a Data Scientist

 Over the last couple of years, AI has completely reshaped the way I code, document, organize my work, and even challenged how I think.
 Here's some ways AI is transforming my day (and yes, I do use AI pretty much all day).

 ### AI Helps Me Code More Efficiently